 Everything is rightfully about Coronavirus now, but I find myself looking over the present moment’s shoulder, more concerned about pandemics and other catastrophes to come than this one.
 The scariest thing is that my country keeps proving itself so childish in the way we handle big things.
-I didn’t vote for Donald Trump, but manyContinue reading “distinctly American”
+Our system prides itself on having breathing roomContinue reading “distinctly American”

 Then I learned that her main gig is that of a teacher… currently working in an immigrant detention center not too far from me…

 We see some of the we characters we thought of as noble and ‘good’ as sadly ineffectual and even dangerous due to the very values we love so much, for one thing.
 And we reluctantly love, even forgive, indisputable monsters.
 George R.R.
 Martin has said in interviews that he finds the question of redemption especially fascinating.
 Me, too…